- ACRONYMS

 - PATHOPHYSIOLOGY

-- The underlying pathology behind OSA is obstruction of the upper airways during sleep.
-The obstruction can occur through several mechanisms including:
+- OSA is marked by obstruction of the upper airways during sleep, which can occur through the following mechanisms:

-- Fat deposition - Fat deposition in the tongue and pharynx causes the airway to narrow and makes it more prone to collapse during sleep
+- Fat deposition - fat deposition in the tongue and pharynx causes airway narrowing that increases the risk of collapse during sleep

-- Craniofacial abnormalities - Craniofacial abnormalities may contribute to or cause OSA.
-Abnormalities associated with OSA include an elongated soft palate, shortened mandible, retro-positioned mandible, and inferior positioning of the hyoid bone.
+- Craniofacial abnormalities - craniofacial abnormalities, including an elongated soft palate, shortened mandible, retro-positioned mandible, and inferior positioning of the hyoid bone, are associated with a higher risk of OSA

-- Enlarged tonsils and/or adenoid tissue - Enlargement of the tonsils and/or adenoid tissue may cause or worsen OSA.
-This is the most common cause of OSA in children.
+- Enlarged tonsils and/or adenoid tissue - enlargement of the tonsils and/or adenoid tissue may cause or worsen OSA, especially in children

-- When the airway is obstructed, intermittent hypoxemia occurs which causes loss of synchronized movement between the thorax and abdomen (paradoxical breathing), activation of the sympathetic nervous system, and arousal.
-The cycle repeats itself over and over again during the course of sleep.
+- When the airway is obstructed, intermittent hypoxemia occurs, causing loss of synchronized movement between the thorax and abdomen (paradoxical breathing), activation of the sympathetic nervous system, and arousal.
+The cycle then repeats itself over and over again.

 - SCREENING